My Little Pony: Friendship Is Magic finale: The Last Problem

 In a distant future, Twilight is visited by Luster Dawn, her top student at the School for Gifted Unicorns, who does not understand the importance of friendship, so she tells her a story of how she was once worried about losing her friendships.
 Flashing back to her coronation day, Twilight prepares to move back to Canterlot with Spike, but worries about drifting apart from her friends.
 However, her friends seem welcoming of this change and focus more on the final preparations for the ceremony.
 Twilight expresses her frustration about her friends' contentedness to her moving away and they reveal that they do share her concerns and have been using the preparations to distract themselves.
 They let out their feelings and cry together, which makes Twilight feel better, knowing that her friends feel the same way.
 This results in them getting behind on their preparations and almost missing the train to Canterlot.
 Twilight makes it just in time for her coronation, but the ceremony encounters many problems.
-After the group share a laugh about the disastrous ceremony, Twilight decides to establish a Council of Friendship so she can maintain her relationships with her friends by convening once every moon, while Celestia and Luna retire to Silver Shoals.
+After the group share a laugh about the disastrous ceremony, Twilight decides to establish a Council of Friendship so that she can maintain her relationships with her friends by convening once every moon, while Celestia and Luna retire to Silver Shoals.

 Back in the future, as Twilight finishes her story, Luster assumes that she and her friends must've split up after the ceremony.
-However, she is proven wrong as Twilight friends arrive, revealing they have remained friends and are ruling Equestria together as the Council of Friendship.
+However, she is proven wrong as Twilight friends arrive, revealing that they have remained friends and are ruling Equestria together as the Council of Friendship.
 Twilight explains to Luster that friendships can be hard to maintain, but life is even harder without them.

 Luster takes the lesson to heart and Twilight sends her to Ponyville, where she begins to make friends and have adventures of her own.
-The last scene in the show is of the book that was opened in the first episode, closing upon a scene of the Mane Six and Spike standing happily on a hillside, watching this moment.
+The last scene of the show features the book that opened in the first episode, now closing on a scene of the Mane Six and Spike standing happily on a hillside.